casvalesen/AI_Music_Generation_LSTM_Recurrent_Neural_Networks/README.md

 See: https://magenta.tensorflow.org/2016/11/09/tuning-recurrent-networks-with-reinforcement-learning

-A goal in either the first or second phase of the project is also that the music generator is going to be somewhat responsive to another player.
+A goal in either the first or second phase of the project is also that the music generator is going to also be somewhat responsive to another player.
 This aspect will draw inspiration from the work done by Google Creative Lab on AI Duet. https://magenta.tensorflow.org/2017/02/16/ai-duet

 ## Datasets